euiex/KnowledgeMint/whitepaper.md

 ## 2. Core Concept

 AI plays a central, dynamic role in KnowledgeMint.
-It not only evaluates the novelty, usefulness, and justification of submitted knowledge, but also **actively generates new concepts, improvements, and solutions** based on existing data.
+It not only evaluates the novelty, usefulness, and justification of submitted knowledge, but also actively generates new concepts, improvements, and solutions based on existing data.
 It can propose new designs, suggest optimizations, create educational programs, and even assist in scientific theory formulation.
 AI is both a curator and an innovator, using its ability to process vast amounts of data to push the boundaries of human knowledge.

+In addition to evaluating existing knowledge, KnowledgeMint also **actively buys problems**.
+If you’ve identified a bottleneck, an unsolved challenge, or a crucial missing piece in your field, we want to reward you for sharing it.
+Problems are just as valuable as solutions — they are the starting point for innovation.

-Examples of valuable submissions:
+### Examples of valuable submissions:

 - A 3D model of an industrial component
 - Spectral data of a new material